williamcfrancis/ai2ai-conversation-loop/README.md

 3. Set up your API keys for OpenAI and Google Generative AI in your environment variables or directly in the script as fallbacks.

-4. Check and update your CAMERA_PORT
+4. Check your camera port and update the CAMERA_PORT global variable
 ```
    python check_camera_ports.py
 ```